 - We may still be gathering and verifying information prior to launching an SOS Alert.
 Check back again for updates as the crisis evolves.

 - We may not have plans to launch an SOS Alert for this emergency.
 We aim to make SOS Alerts available for more crises.
-In the meantime, please visit the Google Crisis Response Twitter account to learn about other ways we support crisis response efforts, including grantmaking, volunteering, and satellite imagery collection.
+To learn how we support crisis efforts, like awarding grants and providing volunteer opportunities, visit Crisis Response.

 How can I provide feedback on the content in an SOS Alert?Tap the Feedback link at the top of the alert to let us know how we’re doing.
 We’ll review your comments or suggestions as soon as possible.